 You have not viewed any products recently.

-For 30 years, The Rockford Institute has carried out its mission of defending and advancing "the principles of a free society."
+Since 1976, The Rockford Institute has carried out its mission of defending and advancing "the principles of a free society."
 Founded in the year of the nation's bicentennial celebration, the Institute has worked to preserve the institutions of the Christian West: the family, the Church, and the rule of law; private property, free enterprise, and moral discipline; high standards of learning, art, and literature.

 In 1976, educator and cultural critic Dr. John Howard founded The Rockford Institute.
 Alarmed by the preceding decade's social revolution, Dr. Howard understood that the afflictions America faced would not be cured by politicians.
 The great political battles of our time grow out of cultural conflicts that do not admit of easy resolution, and even the most brilliant legislative solutions will fail if they are not supported by sound cultural institutions that form the character of the next generation.
 Dr. Howard also saw that too much was at stake to invest hope in those for whom expedience often takes precedence over truth.
 For 200 years, the American republic had tended the flame of Western Civilization in the New World, but would America remain part of the West?

 While the principles and tenets of Western Christian Civilization are reflected in the law, they are nourished and passed on by cultural institutions: the Church, the family, schools, colleges and universities, publishing houses, the media, and even popular culture—film and recording studios, for example.
 It was on these cultural institutions that The Rockford Institute trained its analysis, not as a "think tank" of policy experts, but as a band of scholars whose understanding of theology, philosophy, history, and literature equipped them to defend the personal virtues and cultural principles without which civilization cannot exist.
 The Institute established its flagship monthly magazine, Chronicles: A Magazine of American Culture, as its chief weapon in fighting the culture war.